slowernews/wisdom-tldr/chapters/chapter_3_action.md

 -- Sam W. Brown Jr. [1943]*

 > *"The most underrated super power in the world is simply asking for things."
--- realestatetrent@x*
+-- x@realestatetrent*

 ### On charming

 <!--
-+ naval@x -- Good people don’t spend time moralizing about how good they are.
++ x@naval -- Good people don’t spend time moralizing about how good they are.
 > *"Diplomacy is the art of telling people to go to hell in such a way that they ask for directions."  -- Winston Churchill [1874]*
 > *"Know all theories, master all the techniques, but as you touch a human soul, be just another human soul."  -- Carl Jung [1875]*
 > *"You will never fully convince someone that he is wrong; only reality can."  -- Nassim Taleb [1960]*